Academy Sports and Outdoors Inc. (ASO) Stock Could Soon Reward Patient Investors

 Academy Sports and Outdoors Inc. (ASO): Who are the competitors?

-The company’s main competitors (and peers) include Walmart Inc. (WMT) that is trading -6.34% down over the past 12 months and NIKE Inc. (NKE) that is -38.26% lower over the same period.
+The company’s main competitors (and peers) include Walmart Inc. (WMT) that is trading 4.94% up over the past 12 months and NIKE Inc. (NKE) that is -38.48% lower over the same period.